Tap Fiscal

 3. Corporate Tax Incentives

-Qualifying free zone entities can benefit from a 0% corporate tax rate on qualifying income, provided they meet specific substance and compliance requirements (e.g., core activities in-zone, audited financials) under 2026 regulations; non-qualifying income taxed at 9%.
+Qualifying free zone entities can benefit from a 0% corporate tax rate on qualifying income, provided they meet specific substance and compliance requirements (e.g., core activities in-zone and audited financials) under 2026 regulations; non-qualifying income taxed at 9%.

 4. Simplified Import and Export Procedures